NotSurprised/Ethernaut-CTF-writeup/16. Preservation/Preservation.md

 Both `setFirstTime` and `setSecondTime` use delegatecall to set time for each library.

 So, there's simple concept to declare the target contract and rewite the `setTime()` function to change instance owner variable.

+Moreover, original `setTime()` in `LibraryContract` doesn't declare variable in right struct, so it will modifie the state at `slot 0`.

 First, use `setFirstTime()` to change `timeZone1Library` to become our malicious contract address, then transact to it again to make our payload work.